matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 The Start Your Chaplaincy Business Kit is designed to help you make the shift from serving as an individual chaplain to owning a chaplaincy organization, whether you've been a chaplain for years or have only recently been inspired by our [Consider Corporate Chaplaincy ebook](/get-started/consider-corporate-chaplaincy/).

-The combination of resources in the Start Your Chaplaincy Business Kit—spanning a <span style="color:red">TEST</span>-page ebook, sample legal and business documents, multimedia marketing materials, and a personal consultation—will give you the expert guidance you need to establish a sustainable chaplaincy business.
+The combination of resources in the Start Your Chaplaincy Business Kit—spanning a 75-page ebook, sample legal and business documents, multimedia marketing materials, and a personal consultation—will give you the expert guidance you need to establish a sustainable chaplaincy business.

 ### Here’s what is included in the Start Your Chaplaincy Business Kit: